samiBendou/am_scripts/README.md

 -   To use helper scripts you have to manually download web pages from Airline-Manager and put theses in specifics directories :

-    -   Create three directories inside project root
+    -   Create the following directories inside project root
         ```commandline
         $ mkdir scrap
         $ cd scrap